abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 and conscious is a lot to be grateful for already.

-Last night, one of the people at Yoga Mendocino mentioned the Jewish concept of a *Tzadik*–a person who is an adept or a well-developed person.
-One characteristic of Tzadiks is that they have a sense of gratitude.
+Last night, one of the people at Yoga Mendocino mentioned the Jewish concept of a *tzadik*–a person who is an adept or a well-developed person.
+One characteristic of tzadiks is that they have a sense of gratitude.
 In the Jewish tradition, this would be gratitude to God.
-This reminded me of an Eastern European Jewish story where a Rabbi went to visit another highly respected elder Rabbi in the Ukrainian Hasidic tradition.
-The visiting Rabbi says to the elder Rabbi, "In the Talmud it says we should be grateful and praise the Lord even for the evil that happens, let alone what is good.
+This reminded me of an eastern European Jewish story where a rabbi went to visit another highly respected elder rabbi in the Ukrainian Hasidic tradition.
+The visiting rabbi says to the elder rabbi, "In the Talmud it says we should be grateful and praise the Lord even for the evil that happens, let alone what is good.
 How are we supposed to understand that?"
-And the elder Rabbi replies, "Go to my student, Zusha, over in the House of Study and ask him."
-So the visiting Rabbi walks over to the House of Study and finds Zusha there, emaciated, filthy and clothed in rags.
+And the elder rabbi replies, "Go to my student, Zusha, over in the House of Study and ask him."
+So the visiting rabbi walks over to the House of Study and finds Zusha there, emaciated, filthy and clothed in rags.
 He asks, "Zusha, how are we supposed to understand the saying from the Talmud that we should be grateful and praise the Lord even for what